The Trump-Ukraine Affair: What You Need To Know And What's Coming Next

 Some of these questions were raised by the release on Thursday of the previously secret complaint by an intelligence community whistleblower that sparked the Ukraine affair.

-In that document, the complainant suggests that intermediaries told Ukrainian officials beforehand that a phone call or a meeting between President Volodymyr Zelenskiy and Trump would depend on "whether Zelenskyy showed willingness to 'play ball' " with Trump.
+In that document, the complainant suggests that intermediaries told Ukrainian officials beforehand that a phone call or a meeting between President Volodymyr Zelenskiy and Trump would depend on "whether Zelenskiy showed willingness to 'play ball' " with Trump.

 "I do not know who delivered this message to the Ukrainian leadership, or when," the whistleblower added.